-almost the only place where the city council's planning power remained strong was within designated conservation areas.
-Therefore the utilization of conservation areas by governmental agents as a regeneration tool was actually a temporary expedient since it was inevitable that there would be some compromise to non-governmental agents.
+The changing administration of Cardiff, and perhaps even Wales, could be a more significant factor.
+As has been pointed out, Cardiff was a district of SGC after the local government reorganization in 1974.
+The existence of SGCC, the influence of the Welsh Office and the Westminster government's regulations on limiting local plans all squeezed the planning power of Cardiff City Council.
+It could be argued that almost the only place where the city council's planning power remained strong was within designated conservation areas.
+Therefore, the utilization of conservation areas by governmental agents as a regeneration tool was actually a temporary expedient since it was inevitable that there would be some compromise to non-governmental agents.
 When Cardiff became a unitary authority in 1996 with the abolition of SGCC, conservation areas were no longer needed to facilitate regeneration or redevelopment of more city-centre spaces.
 The power of the city council was further strengthened after devolution when the new Welsh government was eager to demonstrate its power.
 One way to do this at that time was to support Cardiff Council in creating landmark projects that could represent Wales.

 Together this gave birth to the 'European capital' strategy (Punter, 2007) put forward by Russell Goodway, the then council leader.
 This strategy underpinned the construction of 'giant architecture' in the 1990s and the first five years of the 2000s, and the marginalization of conservation areas.

 The planning system does not have the same impact as administration.
 It sets the framework for an individual LPA's conservation-related activities, but does not specify what must be done, how or when.
 During 1975-1999 plans for Cardiff were made either by the Welsh Development Agency (WDA) or SGCC, while during 1999-2012 more conservation- and development-related plans were made by Cardiff Council.
-After 1996 the Unitary Development Plan (Coop & Thomas, 2007; City & County of Cardiff, 1997) became an important factor for conservation decision-making, and both of the only two reviews undertaken after 2000were related to the process of creating the Cardiff Local Development Plan 2006-2026.
-This is to say that, planning, itself could reflect the reality of the power shifting from the WDA and SGCC to Cardiff Council, but was unable to promote this shift.
+After 1996 the Unitary Development Plan (Coop & Thomas, 2007; Cardiff Council, 1997) became important factor for conservation decision-making, and both of the only two reviews undertaken after 2000 were related to the process of creating the Cardiff Local Development Plan 2006-2026.
+This is to say that planning itself could reflect the reality of the power shifting from the WDA and SGCC to Cardiff Council, but was unable to promote this shift.